 Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
 May be violently or explosively reactive.
 Wear breathing apparatus plus protective gloves in the event of a fire.
 Prevent, by any means available, spillage from entering drains or water course.
 Fire/Explosion Hazard Liquid and vapour are highly flammable.
 Severe fire hazard when exposed to heat, flame and/or oxidisers.
 Vapour may travel a considerable distance to source of ignition.
 Heating may cause expansion or decomposition leading to violent rupture of containers.
-Combustion products include: carbon dioxide (CO2) other pyrolysis products typical of burning organic material.
+Combustion products include: carbon dioxide (CO2) hydrogen chloride phosgene other pyrolysis products typical of burning organic material.
 Contains low boiling substance: Closed containers may rupture due to pressure buildup under fire conditions.
+May emit clouds of acrid smoke